- Questions to decide before starting a Magento project

 The cost for Magento Commerce Pro starts at $3,999 a month.

 As ecommerce projects can differ in scope and complexity considerably, it’s not easy to come up with a general price tag.
-As Magento Solution Partner, we are privy to the report on a ballpark project estimates Magento shares with their certified partnering companies.
-Our experience in Magento implementations matches with the numbers reported.
+Average Magento project estimates are as follows:

 - Configuration of business logic (work with native functionality).